anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 as well as a domain-specific X.509 device certificate (the LDevID certificate) along with the corresponding private key (the LDevID secret) and certificate chain.

-The goals are to provide an interpretation of BRSKI using enrollment protocols alternatively to EST that
+The goals are to provide an enhancement of BRSKI using enrollment protocols alternatively to EST that

 * support end-to-end security for LDevID certificate enrollment and